Whether it be from rainwater or a broken pipe, there is nothing worse than a flooded house.

 In this instance, it means any water damage caused by external, natural water sources such as hurricanes, mudslides, or overflowing rivers.
 This type of flood damage isn’t typically covered by standard insurance policies.

-The good news is that most home insurance policies cover water damage from “sudden and accidental” causes, such as broken pipes, appliance overflows, or rain entering your roof or windows.
+The good news is that most home insurance policies cover water damage from “sudden and accidental” causes, such as broken pipes, appliance leaks, or rain entering your roof or windows.
 This means insurers will cover the costs, if, for example, an appliance floods your house and you need wood floor water damage repairs.

 The insurance process can be confusing, so if you have any questions about filing a claim feel free to call us now.
-As a restoration company, we negotiate with insurance companies all the time and can help you get the most for your losses.
+As a professional water restoration company, we negotiate with insurance companies all the time and can help you get the most for your losses.

 Because every water damage scenario is unique, unfortunately, there is no standard cost for flood damage cleanup and repairs.
 The average cost in Dallas, Tx is $2,649.